Skip to main content

 Pure SSH

 The ultimate solution for source code security.
 There is no local mount or folder.
-DevStack lets you access source code on an RDE only through an SSH capable IDE.
+DevStack lets you access source code on an CDE only through an SSH capable IDE.
 A stable internet connection is required.
 If your current tooling is not SSH capable, you need to change the tooling you use.

 Pros